ei-lene/ei-lene.github.com/source/_posts/2013-03-06-my-top-4-rails-tricks-in-my-first-rails-app.markdown

 <strong><em>Making it right:</em></strong><br>
 1) Added list routing via ```permalink``` (where ```permalink = name.downcase.gsub(“ “,”-“```)<br>
 <a name="to_param"><em>Top Trick #3 – ```to_param```</em></a><br>
-Avi mentioned in class that you could edit the url routing by editing the to_param method in the relevant model.
+<a href="https://twitter.com/aviflombaum">Avi</a> mentioned in class that you could edit the url routing by editing the to_param method in the relevant model.

 I must’ve missed out the second part of his words, because I implemented that, then proceeded to struggle as Rails spat out variants of the following error as I diced and spliced my code creatively to try to get it working:<br>
 <img src="http://ei-lene.github.com/images/2013_03_06/error_message.png">